Tile Map

 button in the asset browser and select TileMapBrush

-.
-Now select the tile map scene node and click on +
+Now select the tile map scene node and drag'n'drop the brush you've just created to "Active Brush" property.

-Select some tiles on the palette and start drawing:
+Select some tiles on the control panel and start drawing:

 Drawing Tools

-There are number of tools (apart from the drawing itself) that could be useful while editing tile maps.
+There are number of tools that could be useful while editing tile maps when in the tile map interaction mode.

-Erases tiles using the shape of the current brush, could be activated using Shift
+Erases tiles using the shape of the current stamp.
+Activate it using the 2

 key or by clicking on the